lumenvox/speech-sample-python/README.md

 or review their code samples in the [examples](https://github.com/protocolbuffers/protobuf/blob/main/examples) directory.

-### Working with speech.proto
+### Working with .proto files

-The speech.proto file is available to LumenVox customers and allows access to the Speech API set of functionality.
+The .proto files are available to LumenVox customers and allow access to the LumenVox API set of functionality.

-Before using the .proto (protobuf definition) file, it needs to be `compiled` into a format that is compatible with the language being used.
+Before using the .proto (protobuf definition) files, they need to be `compiled` into a format that is compatible with the language being used.
 In this case, Python.

-See the [this page](https://github.com/protocolbuffers/protobuf) for details about how to use protoc to generate the API stubs
+See the [this page](https://github.com/protocolbuffers/protobuf) for details about how to use protoc to generate the API stubs.

 There is a helper script you can run to easily generate these files:
 ```shell
 python make_stubs.py
 ```

-This should generate 2 files in the `/lumenvox/api/speech/v1/` directory below your project root.
-These files are:
+This should generate files in the `/lumenvox/api/` and `/google/` directories below your project root.

-* speech_pb2.py
-* speech_pb2_grpc.py

-These files can be used by Python applications to talk to the LumenVox Speech API using gRPC protocol.
+These files can be used by Python applications to talk to the LumenVox API using the gRPC protocol.
 This is needed in order to run the sample applications described here.

 ## TLS Connectivity